V-Line

 The V-Line is the local bus operation in Valparaiso, Indiana.
-Service began on October 1, 2007 making Valparaiso one of the smallest cities in the United States to have its own independent public transit system.
+Service began on October 1, 2007, making Valparaiso one of the smallest cities in the United States to have its own independent public transit system.

 Operations

 The V-line was originally operated by McDonald Transit, a national transit operator primarily serving universities.
 Ride Right took over the operations in Fall 2010.
 In Valparaiso, the bus mostly serves the elderly and students of Valparaiso University.
 Commuters within the city also use it, but it is secondary to personal vehicles as a mode of transit.

 The system consists of 104 stops along 4 lines.
 The Green Line, Yellow Line, Red line, and Brown Line operate in the city of Valparaiso on weekdays and weekends.
 These three lines run as "flexible fixed" routes, meaning they have standard, scheduled stops which can be altered en route to meet the needs of those who cannot otherwise reach the bus.
 The fourth line, the Orange Line, operates express between downtown, a stop near Valparaiso University, and the Dune Park South Shore rail.
 The line does not operate when NICTD conducts track and catenary repairs.

 The system was started using a $615,000 federal grant.
-Until early 2008, the system used rented buses 16-24 person capacity minibuses.
-In Jan.
-2008, new buses of similar capacity were delivered.
+Until early 2008, the system used rented minibuses with a 16–24-person capacity.
+In January 2008, new buses of similar capacity were delivered.
 A standard one-way fare costs $1.00 with one free transfer.
 Passengers are expressly forbidden from using the transfer on the same route.
-Senior citizens, students, children 5-18, and disabled persons can ride for half.
+Senior citizens, students, children 5–18, and disabled persons can ride for half.
 Young children (under age 4) and Valparaiso University students ride for free.